Cancer-Net PCa-Seg: Benchmarking Deep Learning Models for Prostate Cancer Segmentation Using Synthetic Correlated Diffusion Imaging: Introduction

 Prostate cancer (PCa) is the most prevalent cancer among men in the United States, accounting for nearly 300,000 cases, 29\% of all diagnoses and 35,000 total deaths in 2024~\citep{siegel2024cancer}.
 Although a serious disease, early detection and accurate diagnosis have helped reduce the PCa death rate by half from 1993 to 2013~\citep{AmericanCancerSocietyProstateCancer}.
 Traditional screening methods, such as prostate-specific antigen (PSA) testing, involve measuring the levels of PSA, a protein produced by both cancerous and non-cancerous cells, in the blood~\citep{NCI_PSATest}.
 Elevated PSA levels can indicate the presence of PCa, prompting additional diagnostic procedures to confirm the diagnosis, such as a prostate biopsy~\citep{NCI_PSATest}.
 However, PSA testing has limitations in specificity and can lead to overdiagnosis and unnecessary interventions that can be harmful for patients~\citep{loeb2014overdiagnosis}.

 In recent years, magnetic resonance imaging (MRI) has emerged as a powerful tool for prostate cancer detection.
-Multi-parametric MRI (mpMRI) offers detailed visualization of the prostate tissue, enabling more reliable identification and characterization of potentially significant lesions~\citep{stabile2020multiparametric}.
+Multi-parametric MRI (mpMRI) offers detailed visualization of the prostate tissue, enabling more reliable identification and characterization of potentially clinically significant regions~\citep{stabile2020multiparametric}.
 The integration of deep learning techniques has further enhanced the potential of MRI-based prostate cancer diagnosis.
 Convolutional Neural Networks (CNNs) have shown promising results in automated prostate cancer detection and segmentation tasks, achieving statistically comparable performance metrics to those of experienced radiologists~\citep{cai2024fully}.

 Despite these advancements, there are inherent limitations in traditional MRI techniques, including variability in imaging modalities and challenges in distinguishing between cancerous and non-cancerous tissues.
 These issues often result in poor generalization of artificial intelligence (AI) models when applied to diverse patient populations and imaging conditions, making them obsolete in practice.
 Several studies have explored the use of segmentation models for PCa lesion detection with a relatively low degree of success.
 Gunashekar et al. investigated the use of a 3D-UNet model on a 122 patient mpMRI dataset, achieving a Dice-Sørensen coefficient (DSC) of 0.32 when trained on 150 epochs~\citep{gunashekar2022explainable}.
 Similarly, Pellicer-Valero et al. demonstrated the use of a 3D Retina-UNet model across two different datasets (with 204 and 221 patients respectively), achieving a best PCa lesion DSC of 0.276~\citep{pellicer2022deep}.
 These results underscore the complexity of PCa lesion segmentation across considerable patient cohorts.
+Accurate segmentation of the prostate gland is a critical prerequisite for effective lesion detection, as it defines the anatomical context necessary for localization.
+Poor gland segmentation can propagate errors throughout the evaluation pipeline, leading to decreased model performance and limiting clinical utility.